dangoslen/dangoslen-me-site/content/blog/accomplishing-through-others.md

 You might stay working in the same domain for too long.
 Or it could be that you are never willing (or given a chance) to take on the more complex work for your team.
 Another day, another ticket in the same system you've been building for years.
 And another day without a new problem.

-Part of accomplishing work through others is challenging junior engineers to stretch themselves.
+Part of accomplishing through others is challenging junior engineers to stretch themselves.
 Nudge them to tackle something ambiguous or new.
 Or it could be challenging them to write crisper, cleaner code.

 Challenging your teammates also means you are paying attention to what is happening on your team.
 You should be looking for new problems coming to your team you can delegate to another teammate.
 Be the engineer that asks your teammates to help you work on something challenging and give them a piece of the puzzle.
 Find a story or working group that aligns with their skills (or desired skills) for them to tackle.
 Identify a few engineers to challenge or sponsor in this way and help them as they go along.